OpsMx/oes-birger/README.md

-# OpsMX API and Command Forwarder
+# OpsMX API Forwarder

 [![Go Report Card](https://goreportcard.com/badge/github.com/opsmx/oes-birger)](https://goreportcard.com/report/github.com/opsmx/oes-birger)

-This implements a service where, by running an agent inside a Kubernetes cluster, remote commands can still be sent to it even if the cluster is behind a firewall.
+This implements a service where, by running an agent inside a Kubernetes cluster, API calls can still be sent to it even if the cluster is behind a firewall.

 The purpose of this is to allow reaching into a Kubernetes cluster which is